You've landed on the right page if you want to reduce energy costs and increase your compressed air system's efficiency.

 For example, examining your air delivery system can point to any spots or joints where you are losing pressure or leaking air, causing your compressor to work harder to sustain your PSI/CFM requirements.
 That means wasted energy, money, and air.

-If your company spends thousands on an air compressor, you'll want to protect that investment by ensuring that the air that passes through the lines is clean and dry.
+Treating compressed air is critical, especially if your company spends thousands on an air compressor.
+Protect your investment by ensuring that the air that passes through the lines is clean and dry.
 In fact, almost nothing will damage your system or air tools more than dirty, unfiltered air.

 Choosing (and replacing) the right air filter is critical for removing impurities in the air like aerosol contamination, small particulates, or oil that can damage your system and waste energy over time.
 It's a lot like replacing your car's air filter; if you ignore it too long, it stops working properly.
 Your gas mileage (efficiency) will decrease, and your engine will work harder gasping for the air it needs to run properly.